lne-lab/actor-retina/README.md

 The pipeline is written fully in python.
 The requirements file for the libraries used is provided.
 To install the necessary libraries, run `pip install -r requirements.txt`

 # Hardware-requirements
-Our costume-scripts have been executed on an NVIDIA RTX 3090 GPU.
+Our customed-scripts have been executed on an NVIDIA RTX 3090 GPU.
 Be advised that execution of the code without GPU-backed machines (CPU only) can considerably increases the training time.